tomizechsterson/CharGen/ADD2CharacterService/README.md

 2. (good) Acceptance tests w/storyteller helpful
 3. (bad) Asserting facts with inputs requires {returnValue} and a bool return value, which generates a checkbox on every step???
 WTF!?!?!?!
 4. One controller with all methods.
 Good or bad??
+    * Split for next one, then evaluate
 5. Data such as height/weight/age tables, better stored in the database?
+    * Try relying mostly on database next time, then evaluate
 6. Seeding database in creation script.
 Most likely bad.
 Move to acceptance/unit tests and let creation script only create db
+    * Do not allow creation script to insert test data
 7. Datastore acceptance tests, specifically updates.
 Necessary to have them this way?
 8. (good) Sqlite; very convenient and lightweight